Robert de Emeldon: Homicide

 The Patent Rolls have a terse entry for 18 January 1336:

 Pardon to Robert of Emeldon in consideration for his services to the King in Ireland for the death of Ralph de Byrton, knight, and of any consequent outlawries.

 No further details of the crime or of the victim are given, although the list of charges brought against Emeldon in 1350 included at least one charge of manslaughter.
-The reference to his services to the King suggests that the Crown, even at this early stage of his career, saw him as too valuable an official to be lightly disgraced.
+The reference to his services to the King suggests that the Crown, even at this early stage of his career, saw him as too valuable an official for his services to be lightly dispensed with.
 A royal pardon was relatively easy to obtain, even for such a serious crime, and this ability of serious criminals to evade justice seems to have become a matter of scandal only in the following century.